EngineeringSoftware/jog/README.md

 # JOG

-JOG is a framework that facilitates developing Java JIT peephole optimizations alongside JIT tests.
+JOG is a framework that facilitates developing Java JIT peephole optimizations.
 JOG enables developers to write a pattern, in Java itself, that specifies desired code transformations by writing code before and after the optimization, as well as any necessary preconditions.
 Such patterns can be written in the same way that tests of the optimization are already written in OpenJDK.
 JOG translates each pattern into C/C++ code that can be integrated as a JIT optimization pass.
 JOG also generates Java tests for optimizations from patterns.
 Furthermore, JOG can automatically detect possible shadow relation between a pair of optimizations where the effect of the shadowed optimization is overridden by another.